-Recent boom for the Funko’s huge-headed figurines is shockingly huge.
+The recent boom for Funko’s huge-headed figurines is shockingly huge.
 For a Pop collector who is aware of them for more than three years, mind me.
-My friend asked me a couple of days ago how to start collecting and what all that means.
-I wanted to write a post about it a long while ago but I kept postponing it.
-I believe it is getting out of hand and that post is in order as soon as possible.
+The situation is getting out of hand and that post is in order at this instant!

-If you want to know more about the history of the company I recommend ‘Making Fun‘ document released on Netflix this year.
+If you want to know more about the history of the company I recommend the ‘Making Fun‘ document released on Netflix in 2018.

 Shortly, it is the name of the fanbase.
 It was introduced back in 2003 also as a name of the discussion site for collectors.
 Now the name is used from time to time by the fans because it is unknown almost completely to the outside world.

 I believe this one is quite obvious but maybe you don’t know about him.
 It is the face of the company, created back when they were starting.
 Now he has become some sort of a dream for advanced collectors.
 His figurines, not only Pops, are very valuable and often highly limited.

 Another character who has a somewhat similar situation is Conan.
 No, he is not the face of the company.
 He’s a real person, Conan O’Brien.
 He’s a presenter, comic and screenwriter, mostly known for his show Late Night with Conan.
 I’m not a follower of his show but there’s much pop culture going on, including a lot of stars visiting.

 It’s basically a celebration of pop culture and collectors.
 Funko is making such an event each year, recently at SDCC.
 There are a lot of limited quantity figures given to the Funatics and a lot of news are shared.
 And so on.
 One day I’m going there and you won’t stop me.